MMLoP: Multi-Modal Low-Rank Prompting for Efficient Vision-Language Adaptation: Empirical Results

 \subsection{Main Results}

 \textbf{Base-to-Novel Generalization.} Table~\ref{tab:base_to_novel} reports results across 11 datasets under the base-to-novel generalization protocol, where models are trained on base classes with 16 shots and evaluated on both base and novel classes.
 MMLoP achieves an average harmonic mean of \textbf{79.70\%}, outperforming a wide range of recent and more sophisticated methods, including PromptSRC (79.62\%, 46K parameters), TCP (79.51\%, 332K parameters), MetaPrompt (79.09\%, 31K parameters), LoGoPrompt (79.03\%), LASP (78.61\%), MaPLe (78.55\%, 3.55M parameters), ProVP (78.76\%, 147K parameters), RPO (77.78\%), and CLIP-LoRA (77.28\%, 184K parameters).
-MMLoP also remains competitive with MMA (79.87\%, 675K parameters), 2SFS (80.20\%, 170K parameters), and CoPrompt (80.48\%, 4.74M parameters) --- methods that require \textbf{413$\times$}, \textbf{15$\times$}, and \textbf{59$\times$} more trainable parameters, respectively.
+MMLoP also remains competitive with MMA (79.87\%, 581K parameters), 2SFS (80.20\%, 170K parameters), and CoPrompt (80.48\%, 3.82M parameters) --- methods that require \textbf{51$\times$}, \textbf{15$\times$}, and \textbf{332$\times$} more trainable parameters, respectively.
 With only \textbf{11.5K trainable parameters}, MMLoP operates at a scale comparable to early text-only methods like CoOp (8.2K), while benefiting from deep multi-modal prompting across both encoders.
 Notably, MMLoP demonstrates strong novel class accuracy of \textbf{75.98\%} on average, reflecting a $+$4.19\% gain over the IVLP baseline and confirming that our regularization components effectively prevent overfitting to base classes.
 On Food101 it achieves a novel accuracy of 91.70\%, and on EuroSAT a harmonic mean of 85.22\%, substantially surpassing MaPLe (82.35\%) and CoCoOp (71.21\%).
 The performance gap relative to the top-performing methods is most apparent on fine-grained datasets such as FGVCAircraft, where discriminative visual features are harder to capture within a low-rank subspace.
-Overall, these results validate that MMLoP achieves a highly favorable accuracy-efficiency tradeoff, outperforming the majority of existing methods while using a fraction of their parameter budgets.
+Overall, these results show that MMLoP lies on the \textit{accuracy--efficiency Pareto frontier}: every compared method with higher HM uses substantially more parameters, and every method with fewer parameters achieves lower HM.
+MMLoP thus outperforms the majority of existing methods while using a fraction of their parameter budgets.
+We further compare against dedicated low-rank adaptation methods in Appendix~C.